List of The Nanny characters: Maggie Sheffield

 Maxwell tended to smother Maggie, discouraging her from any kind of activities with boys, wanting her to remain his little girl.
 When Fran and her father married, Maggie was one of her maids-of-honor.
 She also bonded well with Fran's mother, Sylvia, and grandmother, Yetta.

-Eventually, Maggie met and married a handsome, Jewish underwear model named Michael Brolin (Andrew Levitas), who was related, by marriage, to Barbra Streisand in a joint wedding ceremony.
-In the final episode, Maggie and her husband go to Europe, but Maggie stays in Paris with Brighton while Michael travels to Venice for a modeling shoot.
+Eventually, Maggie met and married a handsome, Jewish underwear model named Michael Brolin (Andrew Levitas), who was related, by marriage, to Barbra Streisand.
+In the final episode, Maggie and her husband move to Europe, but Maggie stays in Paris with Brighton while Michael travels to Venice for a modeling shoot.

 Brighton Sheffield

-Brighton Milhouse Sheffield is the second oldest child and the son of Maxwell Sheffield, portrayed by Benjamin Salisbury.
+Brighton Milhouse Sheffield is the middle child and the only son of Maxwell Sheffield, portrayed by Benjamin Salisbury.

 Because both his older and younger siblings are sisters, he feels like he is often left out and squabbles with the pair, causing trouble for his sisters.
 Despite this, he was also very sensitive.
 Brighton initially did not want to like Fran when she first arrived, having disliked all his previous nannies.
 However, he liked Fran's down-to-earth and witty personality.
 Brighton also bonded with Fran's mother, Sylvia, after joining a canasta league together.

 Brighton's ambition was to become a Broadway producer, like his father.
 During the later seasons, Brighton obsessed about his trust fund, or possible lack of one.
 During the final season, he was accepted into Harvard University, but chose to take a year off to travel in France.